First All-Union Turkological Congress: Backlash

-The fate of the congress participants

-In the late 1930s, many participants of the Congress were accused of pan-Turkism, nationalism, counter-revolutionary activities, subjected to repression, and some were killed.
-Among them were figures like Ruhulla Akhundov, Martynov, Korkmasov, Çoban-zade, Aqçoqraqlı, Baitursynuly, Salman Mumtaz, Isidor Barahov, Henefi Zeynallı, Hikmet Jevdet-zade, and others.
-In general, over 100 participants of the Congress faced various forms of repression.
+At the same time many participants in the Congress were accused of pan-Turkism, nationalism, and counter-revolutionary activities, leading to over 100 of them facing various forms of repression.
+Some were killed, including Ruhulla Akhundov, Martynov, Korkmasov, Çoban-zade, Aqçoqraqlı, Baitursynuly, Salman Mumtaz, Isidor Barahov, Hanafi Zeynalli, and Hikmet Jevdet-zade, amongst others.

-Memory
+So although the Congress had decided that a Second Turkology Congress would take place in 1927 in the city of Samarkand, these subsequent events prevented this happening.

+Remembrance and celebration
-Immediately after the congress, a documentary film about the historic event was produced in Azerbaijan.
-The film titled "First Turkology Congress" was released in 1926.
-It discusses the first Turkology Congress held in Azerbaijan for the first time worldwide.
-The film features the participation of Samad Agamalioglu, Gafar Musabekov, Ali bey Huseynzade, and Huseyn Javid.
-The movie highlights the proceedings of the Turkology Congress, the adoption of the new Latin alphabet by Turkic peoples, and the unanimous decisions made by the congress on issues related to the literature and language of Turkic peoples.

-On 28 April 1976, the Second Republic Conference of young philologists on the theme "Current Problems of Turkmen Philology" was held at the Magtymguly Institute of Language and Literature of the Academy of Sciences of Turkmenistan, dedicated to the 50th anniversary of the First Turkology Congress.
+Immediately after the Congress, a documentary film entitled First Turkology Congress was produced in Azerbaijan and released in 1926.
+It featured Samad Agamalioglu, Gafar Musabekov, Ali bey Huseynzade, and Huseyn Javid, and highlighted the proceedings of the Congress, the adoption of the new Latin alphabet by Turkic peoples, and the unanimous decisions made by the Congress on issues related to the literature and language of Turkic peoples.
+It was the first time the First All-Union Turkology Congress was discussed worldwide, but it wouldn't be until the last quarter of the 20th century that the Congress received further official recognition: in 1976, the Second Republic Conference of young philologists on the theme "Current Problems of Turkmen Philology", held at the Magtymguly Institute of Language and Literature of the Academy of Sciences of Turkmenistan, was dedicated to the 50th anniversary of the First All-Union Turkology Congress.

-The legal status of the First Turkology Congress in Baku gained national significance in Azerbaijan for the second time in the 20th century after the restoration of its state independence.
-On 5 November 2005, Azerbaijani President Ilham Aliyev signed a decree on the celebration of the 80th anniversary of this significant historical event, which occurred after the re-establishment of Azerbaijan's independence from the Soviet Union.
-In accordance with that decree, an international conference dedicated to the 80th anniversary of the First Turkology Congress was held in Baku in 2006.
+Then on 5 November 2005, after the re-establishment of Azerbaijan's independence from the Soviet Union, the Congress gained national significance in Azerbaijan for the second time when the Azerbaijani President Ilham Aliyev signed a decree ordering the celebration of its 80th anniversary.
+This significant and now-recognised historical event was subsequently commemorated by an international conference held in Baku in 2006.